-The followings are the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" of the Group for the year ended December 31, 2023:
+The followings are the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" of the Group for the year ended December 31, 2024:

-(i) Loans to other parties: None.
+- (i) Loans to other parties: None. - (ii) Guarantees and endorsements for other parties:

-(ii) Guarantees and endorsements for other parties:
+(In Thousands of New Taiwan Dollars and foreign currencies)

-(In Thousands of New Taiwan Dollars and foreign currencies) Counter-party of guarantee and endorsement Li Limitation on Highest Balance of Amount of Ratio of accumulated amounts of guarantees and Parent company Subsidiary endorsements/ Endorsements/ guarantees to No. Name of guarantor Relationship with the Company balance of guarantees and endorsements during the period guarantees and endorsements as of reporting date 0 guarantees endorsements to net worth of the latest financial statements Maximum amount of guarantees and endorsements third parties on behalf of guarantees to third parties on behalf of parent company third parties on behalf of companies in Mainland China The Company AG 100% owned subsidiary 401,718 150,000 150,000 - - 37.34 % 401,718 Yes No No AU 100% owned subsidiary 401,718 40,000 40,000 3,685 - 9.96 % 401,718 Yes No No
+Counter-party of guarantee and endorsement Highest balance of guarantees and Balance of guarantees and Actual usage property pledged for Ratio of accumulated amounts of guarantees and endorsements to net worth of Maximum amount of Subsidiary endorsements/ guarantees to third parties third parties on behalf of No. Name of guarantor Relationship with the Company endorsements for a specific enterprise endorsements during the period endorsements as of reporting date guarantees and endorsements the latest financial statements guarantees and endorsements third parties on behalf of subsidiary on behalf of parent company companies in Mainland China The Company AG Neovo 100% owned subsidiary 150,000 - 34.02 % Yes No No 0 100% owned subsidiary 440,919 40,000 40,000 7,311 - 9.07 % 440,919 Yes No No

-Note : According to the Company's Procedures for Endorsement and Guarantee, the total amount of endorsements and guarantees, which the Company or the Group is permitted to provide, shall not exceed 100% of the Company's net worth.
+Note: According to the Company's Procedures for Endorsement and Guarantee, the total amount of endorsements and guarantees, which the Company or the Group is permitted to provide, shall not exceed 100% of the Company's net worth.